paydaplatformu/payda-support/server-payment/README.md

 This project includes 2 different implementations of the data layer components.
 Running this project in PRODUCTION or STAGING environment set by NODE_ENV will result into the usage of MongoDB.
-DEVELOPMENT or TEST environments will use the mocked in-memory implementation.

 For better staging, a docker-compose file is supplied in the root directory.